 Money and Adjusting Accordingly

 Money is a huge issue when it comes to flexibility.
-Not having any makes it difficult to pivot far, if at all.
-This is where so many get stuck in a rut with a mindset that there is no where to go, but down.
+Not having any makes it challenging to pivot far, if at all.
+This is where so many get stuck in a rut with a mindset that there is nowhere to go but down.

-But somehow as a poor college student, I was able to persist.
-Dealing with what I wanted to do in increments.
+But somehow, as a cash-strapped college student, I was able to persist.
+I dealt with what I wanted to do in increments.
 Being patient and driven to complete the tasks or participate in opportunities I could afford.

 Don’t get me wrong, living pay period to pay period was anxiety producing.
 But, for me, anxiety propelled my determination to overcome.

 Ingenuity and creative problem solving abilities have always been in my wheelhouse.
 Making the low points more palatable and temporary.
-I have always made due with what was available.
-A valuable lifetime skill.
+I have always made do with what was available—a valuable lifetime skill.

 Necessity, the mother of invention.

-This financial and creative flexibility carried me through my college years and still does to this day even as I moved beyond living pay period to pay period.
+This financial and creative flexibility carried me through my college years and still does to this day, even as I moved beyond living pay period to pay period.
 But one never knows what is coming down the pike.
-For me, being creatively and financially frugal is a welcomed personal preference.
-Thinking twice about whether I need this or that despite what marketers, influencers or trendsetters may want me to believe.
+For me, being creatively and financially frugal is a welcome personal preference.
+Thinking twice about whether I need this or that, despite what marketers, influencers or trendsetters may want me to believe.

-Pivoting my behaviors toward focusing on my needs and not what others think I need.
+Pivoting my behaviors toward focusing on my needs and not on what others think I need.

 Image: “Water”

-The prompt for this work centered my thoughts regarding water and its scarcity on some levels but as well as its natural healing properties.
-Consider ways we must learn to conserve water.
+The prompt for this work centered my thoughts regarding water and its scarcity on some levels, as well as its natural healing properties.
+Consider ways to learn how to conserve water.
 Behaviors that will require flexibility when it comes to personal use or we risk losing this precious commodity.

-Water’s fluidity has the ability to cleanse, heal and nourish.
-Think of water rushing down a river and how it maneuvers the rocks as it flows.
-Nourishing the plants and creatures along the way.
-Much like how we manage our own daily lives.
-We can resist those obstacles or we can be flexible to what comes up, nourishing ourselves and others along the way.
+Water’s fluidity can cleanse, heal and nourish.
+Think of water rushing down a river and how it maneuvers the rocks as it flows, nourishing the plants and creatures along the way, much like how we manage our own daily lives.
+We can resist those obstacles or be flexible in the face of what comes up, nourishing ourselves and others along the way.
 Allowing the opportunities to present themselves.

 Well done, Michelle